-This photo guide to hidden Icelandic Waterfalls will introduce you to some well established waterfalls that are either difficult to find, difficult to access or hidden until the last minute.
-This small collection of hidden waterfalls all involve some adventure and will give you a sense of discovery.
-If you are in Iceland and ts rainy weather, then having an Icelandic waterfall adventure could save your trip.
+This photo guide to hidden Icelandic waterfalls will introduce you to some well-established waterfalls that are either difficult to find, difficult to access, or hidden until the last minute.
+This small collection of hidden waterfalls will all involve some adventure and will give you a sense of discovery.
+If you are in Iceland and there is rainy weather, then having an Icelandic waterfall adventure could save your trip.

-Hvernafoss waterfall is a lesser known waterfall that is hiking distance from one of Iceland’s most famous Icelandic waterfall.
+Hvernafoss waterfall is a lesser-known waterfall that is hiking distance from one of Iceland’s most famous Icelandic waterfalls.
 Hvernafoss is just a healthy walk from Skogafoss on the South Coast.
-Skogafoss waterfall is not only well known, but is highly visible from Iceland’s #1 highway.
+Skogafoss waterfall is not only well known but is also highly visible from Iceland’s #1 highway.
 Hvernafoss can be seen from the ring road also, but only for a split second.
 The waterfall is deep in a river gorge.

 Directions from Skogafoss

 From the Skogafoss road, just continue to the end and turn right.
-Drive as far as you can, it’s only a couple of hundred meters.
+Drive as far as you can; it’s only a couple of hundred meters.
 There is a fence that separates the museum buildings from a field.
-Close to the hill, there is a stye so you can get over the fence and continue on foot.
-Well, it’s more like a step ladder than a Stye.
+Close to the hill, there is a stile, so you can get over the fence and continue on foot.
+Well, it’s more like a step ladder than a stile.
 The river gorge is just a few yards away.

-This soaking spectacle can only be seen from either climbing to the top of the canyon (which I never did) or wading through the river into the canyon at ground level.
-When I say wading, I mean hopping across semi submerged boulders.
+This soaking spectacle can only be seen by either climbing to the top of the canyon (which I never did) or wading through the river into the canyon at ground level.
+When I say wading, I mean hopping across semi-submerged boulders.
 It’s like a wet version of steppingstones.
-In normal shoes, your feet would be soaked before you see Gljúfrabúi Waterfall.
+In normal shoes, your feet would be soaked before you saw Gljúfrabúi Waterfall.

 In West Iceland near Laugarvatn is a hidden, but popular waterfall called ‘Brúarfoss’.
 Bruarfoss Waterfall is an almost symmetrical complex of delicate cascades which lead into a blue river.
 The famous waterfall only works after rainfall.
 It is pointless visiting Bruarfoss Waterfall when it hasn’t rained for a while.